JLW-7/BLOG/source/_posts/how-to-spot-projects-worth-your-time.md

 It is reasonable to stop working on a project if:

 - It is too difficult to explain the project idea clearly
+- It's just a random redundant idea instead of a solution to a problem
-- There are no people or communities interested beyond yourself
+- No people or communities are interested beyond yourself or a few others
-- Your curiosity has faded after some time
+- Your curiosity and motivation has faded after some time

 However, it is not always a reason to stop if:

 - Similar projects are being done by others (you can build a better one)
 - The idea already exists in some form (action is more important than ideas)
-- Others do not immediately understand it (an area of improvement)
+- Others do not immediately understand it (that's an area of improvement on the idea)

 ---

 ## Closing Thoughts

-Strong project ideas tend to emerge naturally from **everyday frustrations, long-standing interests, or repeated thoughts**.
-Writing ideas down and revisiting them over time helps identify which ones truly matter.
-The ideas that continue to hold your attention are often the ones worth building.
+So all in all, strong project ideas usually emerge naturally from **everyday frustrations, long-standing interests, or repeated thoughts**.
+You may want to write ideas down and revisit them, so over time you can identify which ones truly matter.
+The ideas that continue to hold your attention are often the ones worth building and spending time on.